RaspberryPiFoundation/python-curriculum/en-GB/iss/ISS - notes.md

 + [Open Nofify APIs -- http://api.open-notify.org/] (http://api.open-notify.org/)

-This project uses Python 2.
-We recommend using [trinket](https://trinket.io/) to write Python online.
+__This project uses Python 3.__ We recommend using [trinket](https://trinket.io/) to write Python online.
 This project contains the following Trinkets:

 + ['Where is the ISS?' starting point -- jumpto.cc/iss-go](http://jumpto.cc/iss-go)